kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // must be listed without the driver name as domain prefix in
   // their name.
 All others must be listed with their domain prefix.
   //
-  // The maximum number of attributes, capacity, and counters across all
+	// The maximum number of attributes and capacities across all devices
-  // mixins is 256.
+  // and device mixins in a ResourceSlice is 4096.
+When flattened, the
+  // total number of attributes and capacities for each device can not
+  // exceed 32.
   //
   // +optional
   Attributes map[QualifiedName]DeviceAttribute